|Fucking outcropping! Blocking my west-side view!|

 You cannot have truth if you ignore the stories of others.
 You might possibly be able to have techno-spy thrillers that make you money if you avoid the stories of others but you will be called out over and over again (and rightly so) if you ignore them.
 And don't think, "I'll just write sci-fi," because you will even get called out if you can't be bothered to understand and accurately portray experience of "othering" that happens to marginalized groups.

 Your experience is rooted in your own ineffable you-ness (you can't move from your spot).
 You can't genuinely experience the lives of any other person–that's one of the tragedies of the human condition.
 Most of us also won't genuinely experience the life of someone who looks significantly different.
-A few people cross genders and even sexes, and a few more shift in sexuality (and what they describe is usually quite telling) but most of us are going to have a pretty rooted experience.
+A few people are trans and a few more shift in sexuality (and what those folks describe is usually quite telling) but most of us are going to have a pretty rooted experience.
 If you assume your experience beyond where you can see is universal, you will be forever describing "the other side of the rock" inaccurately and untruthfully.

 However, you can be empathetic.
 But to be empathetic, you have to listen to other people and trust that they are the best able to tell you how they experience the world.
 Other humans are rooted in their ineffable them-ness.
 If they can see the other side of the rock, but you can't, listen to their stories.